 Environmental injustice is a systemic problem resulting from the alienation and segregation of specific groups within communities.
-These groups are usually defined along racial, socioeconomic, and similar divisions, and this has been a problem in this country for a long time.
+These groups are usually defined along racial, socioeconomic, and similar divisions.
 Although efforts to overcome environmental injustice continue, it has persisted for decades.

 The Prevalence of Environmental Injustice in the U.S.